House crow: Relationship to humans

 It is suspected that paramyxoviruses, such as PMV 1 that causes of Newcastle disease may be spread by Corvus splendens.
 Outbreaks of Newcastle disease in India were often preceded by mortality in crows.
 They have also been found to carry Cryptococcus neoformans, which can cause cryptococcosis in humans.

 House crows in Tanzania curiously showed an absence of blood parasites, although some species such as Trypanosoma corvi have been first described from this species.
 Pathologist T.R.
 Lewis expressed surprise at the numbers of haematozoa present in the blood of house crows from Calcutta.

+Cultural depictions

+Due to their large populations around human settlements, The house crows are very common in cultural arts of South Asia such as music, paintings, poems, etc.